 Wiles Eye Center is home to highly-skilled eye care professionals with extensive experience providing quality eye health care.
 Using advanced techniques and state-of-the-art technologies, the dedicated team provides macular degeneration treatments for patients suffering from this debilitating disease.
-The staff at Wiles Eye Center is on the cutting edge of treatment options to help optimize the visual health of our macular degeneration patients.
+The staff at Wiles Eye Center in Kansas City, MO is on the cutting edge of treatment options to help optimize the visual health of our macular degeneration patients.

 About Macular Degeneration

 Macular degeneration is the leading cause of blindness and vision loss in people over 65 in the United States.
 Age-related macular degeneration (AMD) is a progressive disease that causes a loss of central vision.
 The retina is responsible for capturing light which enters the eye.
 AMD occurs in the macula, a unique area of the retina that lets us see fine details and color.
 There are two forms of AMD which damage the macula in different ways.

 Dry macular degeneration occurs when changes in the retinal tissue lead to drusen deposits in the macula, an indicator of unhealthy retina support cells.
 Dry macular degeneration occurs over time as the center of the retina – the macula – deteriorates and causes difficulty for patients to perform detailed vision tasks, such as reading and writing.
 Recommended treatment for dry macular degeneration includes UV protection while outside, no smoking, eating a healthy diet rich in antioxidants, use of an Amsler grid to monitor vision, MacuTab vitamin supplements and regular follow-ups every six months.